Understand best practice for engaging with your social media community.

 - block repeat offenders as a last resort (this is recommended only in extreme cases).

 - Use a strong profanity filter, where possible, so swearing doesn’t appear in comments on/replies to your posts.
-If you’d like a copy of the NSW Government Facebook profanity filter list, contact the NSW Government Social Media team.
+If you’d like a copy of the NSW Government Facebook profanity filter list, contact The NSW Government Social Media Team via this contact form.